mighty-gerbils/gerbil/doc/tutorial/kvstore.md

 ```

 This builds two programs in the tutorial directory: `kvstored`, which is the daemon
-daemon and `kvstorec`, which is a simple client to perform basic operations with the daemon.
+and `kvstorec`, which is a simple client to perform basic operations with the daemon.

 ## The RPC Protocol